-If you see your pet in pain, it is only natural that you want to get the best possible treatment.
-But, as it happens, plying animals with pharmaceutical drugs doesn’t always have the desired effect.
+If you see your pet in pain, it is only natural to get the best possible treatment.
+But, as it happens, plying animals with pharmaceutical drugs don’t always have the desired effect.
 Therefore, an increasing number of people are choosing cannabidiol, a non-intoxicating compound in marijuana and hemp.

 Your Cat Has an Endocannabinoid System!
 (So Does Your Dog)

 Did you know that all mammals have an endocannabinoid system (ECS)?
 Up until relatively recently, we didn’t even know that humans had it.
 As is the case with us, the ECS helps maintain the natural balance in your pet’s body.
 To understand how cannabinoids work on the ECS, you must first learn more about neurotransmitters and receptors.

 Neurotransmitters are molecules produced at the connection of a neuron.
 Its function is to trigger a signal in a connecting neuron or get to the bloodstream and make its way to other cells in the body.

 This system is our brain’s way of transmitting signals and providing other cells with instructions on how to act.
 The brain produces an immense number of signaling molecules, and hormones are one type.
 Others include dopamine, serotonin, oxycontin, melatonin, and histamine.